 I was lazy.
 I went to Rome, but got too lazy from all the drinking and walking and eating to write to you about all of my adventures.
 Then I went to Tuscany and told myself I would catch up on my writing in Tuscany.
 But there was more wine and more food and a fabulous visit to meet new friends, and I remained lazy.

 So now I am back in New York, and struggling to remember all of the good (and bad) in Rome.
 So, here we go…

-First on the agenda, I checked in to my modern, spacious (for Europe) room at Babuino 181.
+First up on the agenda was checking into my modern, spacious (for Europe) room at Babuino 181.
 Centrally located a few blocks from the Spanish Steps and near lots of upscale shops and cafes, it was the perfect spot for a long weekend in Rome.
-Even better than the Nespresso machine in every room is the rooftop wine bar for pre dinner aperitifs that also serves a continental breakfast in morning.
+Even better than the Nespresso machine in every room is the rooftop wine bar for pre-dinner aperitifs that also serves a continental breakfast in the morning.

 But enough about the hotel…I’m really in Rome for the food.
 First up, gelato.
 Now, I’ve told you before about my weakness for ice cream in Argentina, which happens to be very much like Italy’s gelato, except that they don’t have dulce de leche flavor (yet).
 After hours of research, I decided on 3 gelaterias that I had to visit.
 One was so good, I went back twice.